What Is Xpovio and How Does It work?

 Your doctor will assess your baseline neutrophil count before you start treatment with Xpovio, and will monitor your count during treatment.
-Your blood count levels will be monitored closely during the first two months of treatment.
 You will also be monitored closely for signs and symptoms of infection.
 Call your doctor immediately if you have a fever, and make sure you have an emergency or after-hours number to reach a doctor who is covering the practice.

 Constipation (See Gastrointestinal Problems for details.)

 The medical definition of constipation is 3 or fewer bowel movements in one week.
 The stool may be hard, dry, and difficult to pass.
 You may also have stomach cramps and bloating.
 Not eating and drinking enough and being less active can contribute to the problem.

 Tell your doctor immediately if you have any signs and symptoms of infection, including:

 - Fever Flu-like symptoms (body aches, sweating, chills)